4-Step Computer Security Upgrade

-A scanner is no longer optional equipment for lawyers.
-Even if you have not gone paperless, courts, clients, and other lawyers will expect you to be able to scan things and distribute PDF files.
+A document scanner is no longer optional equipment for lawyers.
+Even if you have not gone paperless, courts, clients, and other lawyers expect you to be able to scan things and distribute PDF files.
 You need a scanner in your office, at least, and probably on your own desk.

 Here are the ones you should consider.